Cooperative coevolution of real predator robots and virtual robots in the pursuit domain: Introduction

-Furthermore, unlike previous incrementally constructed EA based methods and RL algorithms, the proposed CCPSO-R is actually an on-line algorithm which plans one step ahead for each robot and can reliably capture the prey even without the training and learning stage under the immediate guidances of the fitness function.
-Meanwhile, similar to the common strategy in RL algorithms, the other real robots (agents in MAS) are treated as parts of the dyanmic environment to the current robot without any central commander/controller.
+Furthermore, unlike previous incremental construction based EA methods and RL algorithms, the proposed CCPSO-R is actually an on-line algorithm which plans one step ahead for each robot and can reliably capture the prey even without the training and learning stage under the immediate guidance of the fitness function.
+Meanwhile, similar to the common strategy in RL algorithms, the other real robots (agents in MAS) are treated as parts of the dynamic environment to the current robot without any central commander/controller.

 The rest of the paper is organized as follows.
 First, the pursuit domain definition and details adopted here are explained in Section \ref{section_pursuit_domain}.
 Then the proposed CCPSO-R is described in Section \ref{section_algorithm}.
-Experiments, corresponding results and discussions are presented in Section \ref{section_experiments}.
-Finally, conclusions and directions for future researches are contained in Section \ref{section_conclusions}.
+Experiments, comparisons, corresponding results, and discussions are presented in Section \ref{section_experiments}.
+Finally, conclusions and directions for future researches are given in Section \ref{section_conclusions}.

-\section{The pursuit / predator-prey domain}
+\section{The pursuit/predator-prey domain}

 Generally speaking, the pursuit domain problem can be considered as a game where predators try to capture the prey with or without coordination.
 However, as summarized in \cite{Stone2000} and mentioned above, the pursuit domain has various versions depending on different combinations of its parameters, such as the type and size of the world, definition of the capture, team size, legal moves and move orders for the predators and prey, distance metric, etc. In many researches, a toroidal world is selected to simulate an infinite world, where a robot comes out of one edge will comes in immediately from the opposite edge.
 However, this kind of world is not practical.